gpodder/gpodder.github.io/docs/extensions/youtubedl.md

 The `manage_channel` setting is listed as "Parse YouTube channel feeds ..." and the `manage_downloads` setting is listed as "Download all supported episodes ...".

+youtube-dl extension will use the proxy set in [gPodder proxy settings](../user-manual.md#using-a-http-or-socks-proxy-server).

 Links:

 - [Extension Source](https://github.com/gpodder/gpodder/blob/master/share/gpodder/extensions/youtube-dl.py)